1st and 2nd Year National Championships at Woodward Academy

 -Be respectful to each other, which includes your partner.
 Pettiness/sarcasm is appreciated, but recognize that there is a line and you shouldn't cross it.
 You should never, ever make any jokes about someone else's appearance or how they sound.

--If there are any access requirements, whether it be for disability or anything else, just let me know.
+-If there are any access requirements, just let me know.

 Any other questions can be asked before the round or email me.